Silkie chickens: facts, raising and care - a complete guide.

 - Their downy feathers mean they can't fly which is often an advantage.

-- Because their feathers are more like fur, they're not waterproof so Silkies don't do well in a wet climate, unless they can be sheltered properly.
+- Because their feathers are more like down, they're not waterproof.
+So Silkies don't do well in a wet climate, unless they can be sheltered properly.

 - For the same reason, they don't like snow.

 - Their feathers may look thick but actually they don't do a good job of keeping Silkies warm, so very cold climates aren't good - unless, again, they can be kept warm and sheltered.

 - If you live in a climate which has frequent cold, wet spells, Silkies are not the best chicken breed for you.
 Going to the roost cold and wet is a killer for the Silkie.